What to Pack for the Mountains in Winter and Summer: The Ultimate Guide

 • insect repellent.

-Pack your essentials such as a water bottle, snacks, sunscreen, rain jacket, first aid kit, documents, money and other necessities.
-The backpack should have padded straps for comfort even during longer wear.
+Pack the basics in your backpack, such as a water bottle, a snack, sunscreen, a rain poncho, a first aid kit, documents, money and other essentials.
+The backpack should have padded straps for comfort even when worn for longer periods.

-💡 TIP: What can I take on a plane
+💡 TIP: What you can take on a plane

 Thule Aion Travel Backpack